 Sounds cool, right?
 It is.

 Me: At first I didn’t.
 My oldest happily attends our base elementary school so when it was my son’s turn for kindergarten, I indifferently dipped my toe into the charter school lottery by applying only to Endeavor.
 Soon after, I had coffee with a friend who attended an Envision open house and raved about the school.
 The application period was still open so I thought, why not?

 P2: My daughter is very shy and we thought a smaller school with smaller class sizes would be a good environment for her.
 After thorough research, we applied to Endeavor and Envision.
 Both are located in Wake Forest and in decent proximity to where we live in North Raleigh.

 Q: WHAT WAS YOUR ACCEPTANCE EXPERIENCE LIKE?

-Me: We landed so far down the waitlist I immediately moved forward and forgot about it.
-Two days before his staggered entry day at our traditional base school, we received an acceptance email and had 24-hrs to decide.
+Me: We landed so far down the waitlist we quickly dismissed ESA as an option and prepared him to begin school at our traditional calendar base school.
+Two days before his staggered entry day, we received an acceptance email and had 24-hrs to decide.
 Kicking myself for my earlier “why not” research strategy, ESA gave our family the cliff notes version of an open house and tour that same afternoon.
-My husband, a tech industry professional, left the tour and remarked, “that’s the way I wish I had gotten to learn,” referring to project-based learning.
+My husband, a tech industry professional, left the tour and remarked, “that’s the way I wish I had learned,” referring to project-based learning.
 Still unsure I wanted to change course so late in the game, I hunted down parents of current ESA students and received only glowing reviews.
-It quickly became obvious our pros outweighed our cons, like our children attending different schools, and we accepted.
-It was a rocky, emotional start for the whole family, but he settled in nicely after the second week.
+It quickly became obvious our pros outweighed our cons (like our children attending different schools) and we accepted.

 Me: I agree it was a super stressful decision.
 Must be a mom thing.